DemPaul/c4r-test-datatable/README.md

 <b>Performance description:</b>
-Clicking the "Add to table" button reads the data from the fields, validate them, and if validation complete successful adds them to the table.
+Clicking the "Add to table" button reads the data from the fields, validate them, and if validation completeed successfully, adds them to the table.
-The "Select file to save data" button is optional, it allows you to select or create a file in which the data will be saved, at the end of the program (to create a file in FileChooser you need to select a directory and write the name of a new file in the file selection field, after confirmation the file with the extension <b>.txt</b> will be created and selected as a file to save data).
+The "Select file to save data" button is optional, it allows you to select or create a file, in which the data will be saved at the end of the program (to create a file in FileChooser you need to select a directory and write the name of a new file in the file selection field, after confirmation the file with the extension <b>.txt</b> will be created and selected as a file to save data).
-If save file still not selected at the time of exiting the program the app will warn you and allow you to select or create a file.
-If you successfully select/create a file, the data will be read from that file again when you restart the program.
+If file-to-save not selected at the time of exiting the program, the app will warn you and allow you to select or create this file.
+If you successfully select/create a file-to-save, the program will read data from this file the next time it starts.
 To launch the application run the <i><b>c4r-test-swing-datatable.jar</b></i> file.

 <b>Technologies:</b>